-Join Dan Gookin for an in-depth discussion in this video Building arrays, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Building arrays, part of Learning C.

 - An array is simply a collection of more than one of the same type of variable.
 For example, a list of high scores is a type of array, as would be how many miles you run every day, even if that list contains lots of zeros.
 And, of course, strings in the C language are an array of single-character variables.
 In this movie, I introduce the concept of the array.
 You'll see how to create an array, how to fill it with data, how to access that data, and I'll also divulge some secrets about character arrays, also known as strings.